gengshan-y/neuraltalk2_generalInput/README.md

 #### prepro.py
   1. It preprocesses the corpus, and assigns the train-val split.

-  2. It also generates a wordCount.txt file in output/ folder that counts the vacab frequency.
+  2. It also generates a wordCount.txt file that counts the vacab frequency.

   3. Change line 190-194 to modify feature-dimension and feature-name(as stored in hdf5 file)